Using UAV LiDAR to understand the characteristics of forest fires

 The Yeste fire occurred in July 2017 and in total 3,217 hectares of forest were burnt.
 Six months later the LiDAR drone mapping survey was undertaken using the Routescene RS4 UAV LiDAR system.
 This was supplied to the team at Toledo University by Grafinta, Routescene’s distributor in Spain.
 Four distinct areas were surveyed, each around 5-6 hectares in size, three areas with a different level of fire severity of High, Moderate and Low.
 The fourth area was a nearby control area that was not burnt.

 The flights were undertaken at an altitude of 40m above the ground (footprint on the ground was 33 × 204m).
 Flown in parallel lines 40m apart with an overlap of 50%.
 The flight speed was between 5 and 7m/s.
 At this flight height, the spatial distance (spacing) among points was 0.05m.
 The mean density was 300 points per m².
 The horizontal accuracy was <2cm and the vertical accuracy <10cm.

-Watch the video of the team collecting data using the Routescene RS4 UAV LiDAR System and the point cloud results:
+Video: Watch the team collecting data using the RS4 UAV LiDAR System and the point cloud results:

 Analysis of the UAV LiDAR data